bradyhouse/house/fiddles/aws/overview.md

 	Web based Integrated Development Environment (IDE).
 It allows you to develop code inside the AWS console.
 	Note, cloud9 was actually a private company that was acquired by Amazon.
 It became a part of AWS in 2017.

+Management Tools
+===

+### CloudWatch

+	Monitoring Service.
+Bread and Butter of the SysOps Administrator Associates Exam.

+### CloudFormation

+	Service for scripting infrastructure.
+Features heavily in the Solutions Architect associates exam as well as the Professional exams.

+### CloudTrail

+	Audit trail service.
+Service used to log changes to your AWS environment.
+The service is turned on by default, but it only stores things for one week.

+### Config

+	Service used to monitor the configuration of your entire AWS environment.
+It offers point in time snapshots that can be used to analyze the change of your configuration over time.

+### OpsWorks

+	Service that is very similar to Elastic Beanstalk.
+It integrates both Chef and Puppet.
+Features prominently in the SysOps Administrator exam.

+### Service Catalog

+	Service for managing a catalog of services that are available for use on AWS.
+Catalogs can include anything from EC2 images, operating systems, software ... etc. It is intended for large organizations with goverance and compliance requirements.
+It is not currently featured in any of the associates exams.

+### Systems Manager

+	Interface for managing your AWS resources.
+Typically, its used for EC2 instances.
+A good example would patch maintenance.
+If you wanted to apply patches to 1000 of EC2 instances, the Systems Manager service is where you would do that.
+It is currently not featured in any of the associates exams.

+### Trusted Advisor

+	Featured in the Solutions Architect exam.
+Service that analyzes your AWS environment and provides "advice" on how it can be improved.

+### Managed Services

+	This is a relatively new service.
+Essentially it is AWS's managed service offering.
+If you don't want to worry about your EC2 instances or auto scaling, managed services can be used instead.
+	It is not currently featured in any of the exams.

+Media Services
+===

+Note, these services are brand new as of 2017 and are not featured (yet) on any of the exams.

+### Elastic Transcoder

+	This service is not brand new.
+It has been around for a long time.
+The service can be used to automate media file formatting.

+### MediaConvert

+	File based video transcoding service with broadcast grade features.
+It allows you to create video and on-demand content for broadcast and multi-screen delivery at scale.

+### MediaLive

+	Broadcast grade live video processing service.
+It can be used to create high quality video streams to deliver to broadcast televisions and internet connected multi-screen devices.

+### MediaPackage

+	Service that can be used to prepare and protect your videos for delivery over the internet.

+### MediaStore

+	Storage service optimized for media.
+It can be used to deliver live and on demand video.

+### MediaTailor

+	Service that allows you do targeted advertising into video streams without sacrificing broadcast level quality.

+Machine Learning
+===

+Note, these services are brand new as of 2017 and are not featured (yet) on any of the exams.

+### SageMaker

+	Service designed to make really easy for developers to use [deep learning](https://en.wikipedia.org/wiki/Deep_learning).
+It is brand new as of 2017.

+### Comprehend

+	Service for doing sentiment data analysis.
+In other words, are people saying good things or bad things about your products.

+### DeepLens

+	Artificially aware camera.
+It is a physical piece of hardware.

+### Lex

+	Service behind the Amazon Alexa service.

+### Machine Learning

+	Normal machine learning service.
+In other words, unlike SageMaker it is not based on [deep learning](https://en.wikipedia.org/wiki/Deep_learning).
+	Essentially, you give it a data set and some rules and it will predict an outcome.
+In the case of Amazon, whenever you see a suggested product, that is machine learning.

+### Polly

+	Service that can be used to convert text into speech.

+### Rekognition

+	Image and video recognition service.
+It allows you to upload a media file and the service will provide a description of its contents.

+### Amazon Translate

+	Amazon's machine translation service.
+It's similar to google's translate service.

+### Amazon Transcribe

+	Service for extracting speech as text from uploaded media files.

+Analytics
+===

+### Athena

+	Service that allows you to run SQL queries against files in your S3 buckets.